It’s not too late to cash in on Halloween’s unprecedented popularity and boost

 October.
 So, what should a store do?
 It’s frighteningly easy to interact with

-customers, provide a personalised experience, and increase sales when you have a
+customers, provide a personalized experience, and increase sales when you have a

 versatile eCommerce platform in place.